syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Editing-Text-in-SyntaxEditor.md

 ### TabSpaces in EditControl

-[EditControl](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl_members.html) supports changing the number of spaces to be added in editor when <kbd>TAB</kbd> or <kbd>SPACE</kbd> key is pressed.
-By pressing any of these keys, the appropriate number of tabs or spaces will be added to the beginning of each line in the selected block.You can also set the tab size to the desired number of spaces by using the [TabSpaces](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl~TabSpaces.html) property in the [EditControl](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl_members.html).
+[EditControl](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl_members.html) supports changing the number of spaces to be added in editor when <kbd>TAB</kbd> key is pressed.
+The required number of tabs or spaces can be added to the beginning of each line in the selected block by using the [TabSpaces](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Edit.Wpf~Syncfusion.Windows.Edit.EditControl~TabSpaces.html) property in the EditControl.
 By default, the TabSpace property value is set to 4.

 {% tabs %}